Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Pumble vs Slack: Both apps offer customizable notifications

-I’m someone who likes to stay responsive — but not at the cost of constant interruptions.
+I’m someone who likes to stay responsive — but, not at the cost of disrupted focus and unnecessary distractions.

-Thankfully, both Pumble and Slack offer solid notification customization.
+Thankfully, both Pumble and Slack offer great notification customization options.

 With Pumble, you can:

-You can also toggle the DND mode manually or set up a schedule to activate it during focus hours or after work.
+You can also toggle the DND (Do Not Disturb) mode manually or set up a schedule to activate it during deep work or after work hours.

 Furthermore, you can change how notifications sound by customizing sounds for messages and incoming and outgoing calls.